Binod Kanungo: Work on Jnanmandal

-In 1954 he set his sight on compiling the monumental Odia encyclopedia Jnanmandal.
+In 1954 he set his sight on compiling the monumental Odia encyclopaedia Jnanmandal.
 The first volume was released on 2 December 1960 by Harekrushna Mahatab, the then Chief Minister of Odisha.
 He compiled and edited major part of the Jnanmandal at his Barabati Stadium office at Cuttack.
 He single-handedly built the reference centre, which was visited and extolled by a great many dignitaries during his time, including Pranab Mukherjee, who later became President of India.
-Jnanmandal, though incomplete, has been hailed as one of the best edited and most lucid encyclopedia in any of the modern Indian languages.
+Jnanmandal, though incomplete, has been hailed as one of the best edited and most lucid encyclopaedia in any of the modern Indian languages.
 During his lifetime although he created the Jnanmandal Foundation, it could not complete his work which was later completed by his son Deepak Kanungo who is also an eminent reference worker in Odia language.
 Foundation is carrying on his work until today.
-After his death, the Foundation has created and published different kinds of multi-volume encyclopedias both for young and adult readers by editorial efforts of Deepak Kanungo.
+After his death, the Foundation has created and published different kinds of multi-volume encyclopaedias both for young and adult readers by editorial efforts of Deepak Kanungo.
 This new set consists of thousands of topics in popular Odia comprising all branches of human knowledge and is profusely illustrated.
 It is a matter of great satisfaction for the Odia people that the Encyclopedia Centre which late Kanungo created towards end of his life is active at Bhubaneswar and holds all the documents late Kanungo has collected during his lifetime.

 Notable works

 Although Jnanmandal was his magnum opus, he wrote numerous popular books in Odia including travelogues, biographies, children's books and also more than a hundred books on science and technology.
-He set up the Jnanmandal Foundation for the propagation of encyclopedic knowledge among common people at affordable cost.
-He devoted his entire life to the popularization of science and technical knowledge.
-Recently an institution devoted to development of Odia language has been launched in his honor.
+He set up the Jnanmandal Foundation for the propagation of encyclopaedic knowledge among common people at affordable cost.
+He devoted his entire life to the popularisation of science and technical knowledge.
+Recently an institution devoted to development of Odia language has been launched in his honour.
 The said Binode Kanungo Centre for Excellence in Odia Language (Binode Kanungo Odia-Bhasha Utkarsha Kendra) has massive plans to make Odia a language of knowledge and living.

 Some of his booklets written for the children on various topics are listed below (incomplete, there are about 30 such booklets):